Resources for journalists covering UCLA

 Facebook and Twitter

-UCLA Newsroom posts news, photos, videos and exclusive content on Facebook (feel free to like our page).
-Journalists are encouraged to follow the Facebook page and @UCLANewsroom on Twitter.
+UCLA Newsroom posts news, photos, videos and exclusive content on the UCLA Facebook page and on Twitter.
+Journalists are encouraged to follow @UCLA on Twitter.
 We use social media to communicate new research and connect with the media about breaking news and emergencies.

 Filming and photographing at UCLA

 Media camera crews may gather news in public areas of UCLA.
 Classrooms, residence areas, health facilities and research labs require approval to enter.
-Contact Media Relations and Public Outreach for assistance.
+Contact UCLA Media Relations for assistance.
 Permits are required for commercial filming.
 Information

 UCLA is located at 34.0722° N latitude, 118.4441° W longitude.